Interlisp/medley/README.md

 ```
 (IL:LOGOUT)
 ```
-When you logout of the system, Medley automatically creates a binary dump of your system located in your home directory named `lisp.virtualmem`.
+When you log out of the system, Medley automatically creates a binary dump of your system located in your home directory named `lisp.virtualmem`.
 The next time you run the system, if you don't specify a specific image to run, Medley restores that image so that